 - Dinosaurs: While dinosaurs are not a modern bird predator, there is evidence that some dinosaur species likely preyed on prehistoric birds and other ancestors of today's modern bird species.
 Smaller, more agile dinosaurs may have caught birds in flight.
 Scavenging dinosaurs were likely nest predators and may have taken both eggs and young birds, or could even have attacked brooding adults.

-- Window and structural collisions, including with buildings, wind farms and electrical poles
+- Window and structural collisions, including buildings, wind farms, and electrical poles.

-While these threats are serious, the more aware birders are of the unusual predators birds face – including how we can be inadvertent bird predators – the easier it will be to help protect birds and promote more effective bird conservation.
+While these threats are serious, the more aware birders are of the unusual predators that birds face, including how humans can be inadvertent bird predators, the easier it will be to help protect birds and promote more effective bird conservation.